 Low FODMAP, Low Carb, Keto, Paleo, and Whole30

-In addition to being low FODMAP, this salsa recipe is also suitable for the low carb, Keto, Paleo, Whole30, and vegan diets.
+In addition to being low FODMAP, this salsa recipe is also suitable for the low carb, Keto, Paleo, Whole30, and vegan diets when eaten with compliant chips.
 Many salsa recipes add sweetener of some sort, usually refined sugar, but I didn't find that sweetener made this salsa taste any better.
 You are welcome to add sweetener per your own personal taste and dietary restrictions.

 Spicy Food Warning